neosimsim/hello-agda/installation.md

 # Installation
-I feel Agda a quite hard to setup.
+I feel Agda is quite tricky to setup.
 Especially compared to Haskell.
 This is even more true if you use Stack and all you have to do, is call \verb+wget+ once.

 We also need to prepare our editor for unicode input.